freenas/freenas-docs/userguide/install.rst

    Boot Menu

-To boot into the previous version of the operating system, use the up or down arrow to select it and press :kbd:`Enter`.
+To boot into the previous version of the operating system, use down arrow to select it and press :kbd:`Enter`.

 If a boot device fails and the system no longer boots, don't panic.
 The data is still on the disks and there is still a copy of the saved